 Houston draws thousands of visitors every year with its business conferences, rich blend of Texan and Mexican culture, space program, and famous rodeos.
-Whether you’re bringing a group of college students to the Space Center or taking clients to see professional bull riders, National Charter Bus would love to help you navigate this sprawling city.
+If you’re bringing a group into this sprawling city, a Houston charter bus rental is one of the easiest ways to get around.
+Whether you’re escorting college students to the Space Center or taking clients to see professional bull riders, National Charter Bus would love to help you navigate Houston.

-The charter buses in our network come with features like climate control and plush seats so you can travel through the Houston heat in comfort.
-Check out our pricing guide to get a rough idea of what your bus might cost.
-And when you’re ready for an accurate quote instead of just an estimate, our 24/7 team will be happy to assist you at 713-234-6591.
+The charter buses in our network come with features like climate control and plush seats so you can travel through the Texas heat in comfort.
+Check out our pricing guide to get a rough idea of what your charter bus rental might cost.
+And when you’re ready for an accurate quote instead of just an estimate, call our 24/7 team at 713-234-6591.

 Whether you’re escorting a mock trial team to a competition, attending a trade show, taking your kids to a soccer tournament or planning a wedding, you need group transportation you can trust.
 National Charter Bus takes pride in finding qualified drivers and modern charter buses to meet all of our clients’ needs.

-Every bus comes with essential amenities like air-conditioning and comfortable seats, and accessible buses are available.
-But you can also request amenities to keep your group entertained during the drive.
+Every Houston charter bus rental comes with essential amenities like air-conditioning and comfortable seats, and accessible buses are available.
+But you can also request amenities to keep your passengers entertained during the trip.
 Need to check email on your way to a conference?
 Ask for power outlets and free WiFi.
 Worried about your sports team getting bored?
 We’ll find a bus with a flat-screen TV and a DVD player so you can have a Harry Potter marathon.

 Houston offers many beautiful venues for weddings, from the elegant Crystal Ballroom to the charming Rosemary’s Garden.
-But the city has limited public transit, and its traffic patterns can be confusing if you’re not a local.
-So if you have out-of-town guests attending your wedding, you might want to consider booking a private shuttle.
+But the city has limited public transportation, and its traffic patterns can be confusing if you’re not a local.
+So if you have out-of-town guests attending your wedding, you might want to consider booking a private shuttle bus.

 A minibus can take your guests from the hotel to the ceremony, from the ceremony to the reception, and back to the hotel at the end of the night.
 Your guests won’t have to worry about renting a car, driving, or finding parking, and you won’t have to worry about your phone ringing on your wedding day because someone has gotten lost.

 If you’re traveling with kids, teenagers, or college students, a charter bus lets you cut down on the number of drivers you need while keeping everyone safe and together.
-Looking for a fun activity for an after-school group?
+Looking for a fun field trip for an after-school group?
 Treat them to a day at the Houston Zoo or the Children’s Museum of Houston.
 Planning a day of volunteering for a religious organization?
 A minibus can drop your group off and pick you up when you’re finished planting trees or giving out food.
+Instead of getting stuck with one school bus size, choose a transportation option based on how many seats your group needs!

 Charter buses are also a great option for transporting high school students or college students to case competitions, debates, or quiz bowls.
-If you want to make sure everyone will arrive at the same time and even get some work done along the way, just rent a full-size charter bus with free WiFi and power outlets.
+With more amenity options than you’ll find on a traditional school bus, students can stay comfortable and even get some extra studying done en route to your competition.
+Rent a bus with free WiFi and power outlets to help students stay sharp and prepare for the day ahead.
 And National Charter Bus can help Greek organizations, too!
 Call us to book a charter bus for your next formal or charity event so everyone can get home safely.

 We don’t only look out for sports teams, though--we also love helping out sports fans.
 National Charter Bus can take your tailgating or alumni group to Minute Maid Park or NRG Stadium to cheer on the Astros or the Texans.
 Don’t worry about finding parking and then walking a long distance to the stadium.
-Get dropped off and picked up close to the entrance, and lean back in a comfy reclining seat during your ride home.
+With group transportation, you can get dropped off and picked up close to the entrance, and lean back in a comfy reclining seat during your trip home.

 National Charter Bus doesn’t only serve Houston.
 We can also help your group reach other major cities, like Dallas, Plano, and New Orleans.
 Draw up your itinerary, and then call our 24-hour representatives at 713-234-6591 for a free, personalized quote.
-We’d love to help with your trip.
+We’d love to help you book reliable charter bus transportation for your trip.

 No matter what your group likes to do for fun, you can probably find it in Houston.
 Love to eat?
 Houston has excellent Mexican, Tex-Mex, Vietnamese, and Japanese restaurants.
 Need some time outside after a day of meetings?
 Head to Memorial or Hermann Park.
 Check out the suggestions below to begin building your Houston itinerary.